Madrid in Autumn for Solo Travel: Where the City Actually Works

 Once you’re in the city, public transport is simple and solo-friendly.
 The metro is intuitive, buses are regular, and walking is often the nicest way to get around - especially in autumn, when the weather is mild and the streets are quieter.

 The good news: Madrid has plenty of these pockets.
-Small, characterful neighborhoods where daily life unfolds more slowly, and where you’ll find independent cafés, secondhand bookshops, and park benches used by locals - not just tourists.
-You’ll want to stay somewhere that feels safe, walkable, and human-sized - and these areas deliver that without losing connection to the city’s cultural heart.
+Small, characterful neighborhoods where daily life is slower, and where you’ll find independent cafés, secondhand bookshops, and park benches used by locals - not just tourists.
+You’ll want to stay somewhere that feels safe, walkable, and comfortable - and these areas deliver that without losing connection to the city’s cultural heart.

 A favorite stay here is Only YOU Boutique Hotel on Calle Barquillo.
 It’s set inside a 19th-century mansion but feels warm and unpretentious with wood floors, quiet lounges, and the kind of lighting that makes you want to stay for a while.
 There’s an in-house café if you want an easy morning start, and the surrounding streets are peaceful in the early hours, perfect for a solo stroll before breakfast.